Change in .clasp.json location & behavior with --rootDir

 Local directory in which clasp will store your project files.

-I'd interpret "project files" as "pushed files", as in telling clasp which subdirectory should be pushed, analogous to TypeScript's include
+I'd interpret "project files" as "pushed files", as in telling clasp which subdirectory should be pushed, analogous to TypeScript's include.

 As far as I can tell this is what it was intended for (#22 / #25), how it's commonly used and how it functions.
-The example in the README seems to support this, listing a build
+The example in the README seems to support this, listing a build folder for rootDir.
+The README also says:

 When running

-is created in the current directory to describe clasp's configuration for the current project.
+cloneorcreate, a file named.clasp.jsonis created in the current directory to describe clasp's configuration for the current project.

-This is no longer true, .clasp.json
+This is no longer true, .clasp.json is now created in the provided rootDir.

-, not to mention hazardous with shenanigans around relative paths as mentioned by @therealchjones.
+The suggested workaround with -P seems unnecessarily tedious and undermining the purpose of rootDir, not to mention hazardous with shenanigans around relative paths as mentioned by @therealchjones.

 Proposal

-I propose the following changes to create
+I propose the following changes to create, clone and rootDir:

 - A relative